gleam-lang/website/frequently-asked-questions.md

 Here's a non-exhaustive list of differences:

-- Alpaca functions are auto-curried, Gleam's are not.
+- Alpaca's functions are auto-curried, Gleam's are not.
 - Alpaca's unions can be untagged, with Gleam all variants in a custom type need a name.
 - Alpaca's compiler is written in Erlang, Gleam's is written in Rust.